 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments on the same day to make your care easier and more convenient.
-Most services will be at the Cancer Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.
+Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 UMMC primary care physicians and dermatologists screen for skin cancers as part of an annual exam.
 Skin cancers can occur anywhere on the body, and the most common symptom is a new growth on the skin or a sore that does not heal in the usual time.
 The first sign of a melanoma is frequently a change in the shape, color, or size of an existing mole, or the appearance of a new mole in adults.
 It's important to look for new moles and changes in existing moles.